rackerlabs/docs-developer-blog/_posts/2013-05-28-ios-security-key-signing.markdown

 Navigate to “Xcode -> Windows -> Organizer -> Devices,” click on the iOS device, click "provisioning profiles" and finally drag and drop the provisioning file from desktop/Finder onto the Organizer you are currently viewing.
 Got all that?

-6\.
-Download the provisioning file.
+6. Download the provisioning file.
 It will probably be named `<somestringyougave>.mobileprovision`

-7\.
-Now, use a hexeditor or vim or emacs or whatever to look inside this file.
+7. Now, use a hexeditor or vim or emacs or whatever to look inside this file.
 The file is not plain text, so this will look kind of crazy.

-8\.
-What you're looking for in this file is text that looks like this: `<key>UUID</key>`.
+8. What you're looking for in this file is text that looks like this: `<key>UUID</key>`.
 Right below it should be a `<string>2823AD7F-XXXX-XXXX-XXXX-XXXXXXXXXXX</string>`.
 We call this the `<really_long_uuid_string>`

-9\.
-Exit your file-viewing program
+9. Exit your file-viewing program

-10\.
-Rename the provisioning file to be <really_long_uuid_string>.mobileprovision
+10. Rename the provisioning file to be <really_long_uuid_string>.mobileprovision

-11\.
-Copy this file into `$HOME/Library/MobileDevice/Provisioning Profiles/`
+11. Copy this file into `$HOME/Library/MobileDevice/Provisioning Profiles/`

-* NOTE: This is the invisible Library folder in your HOME folder, not the one at the root of the volume.
+**Note**: This is the invisible Library folder in your HOME folder, not the one at the root of the volume.
 You can reach it via Terminal.

-##Back In Jenkins
+### Back in Jenkins

 Now we want to wrap all of this stuff up in Jenkins.
 Note, we are not going to use the Xcode plugin (see below for explanation).*